 Authenticity is an important, multi-valent, concept in textual research, applicable to manuscripts, texts, authors, and interpreters alike.
 This seminar looks into different concepts of authenticity, and explores how they may interact or interfere with each other.

-Applications opens in a short while, deadline for applications is September 1st.
+- Applications opens July 4, and deadline for applications is September 1.

 Program and guidelines

 Central to all ATTR seminars are the PhD fellows’ own presentations of papers based on their dissertation work, with prepared responses by other PhD fellows.

 Due to the interdisciplinary nature of ATTR, the focus of the discussions will be primarily on methodological matters and interdisciplinary insights.